-Any user familiar with AppleScript, Python, or Ruby can write their own scripts and add new features to GEDitCOM II.
-Besides writing your own scripts, you can check the GEDitCOM II scripts page for ready-made scripts you can download and use immediately.
-If you do write a script that you would like to share with GEDitCOM II users through the scripts page, please submit your script to
+Any user familiar with AppleScript, Python, or Ruby can write their own scripts, package then in an "Extension" and thereby add new features to GEDitCOM II.
+Besides writing your own extensions, you can check the GEDitCOM II extensions page for ready-made extensions you can download and use immediately.
+If you do write an extension that you would like to share with GEDitCOM II users through the extensions page, please submit your extension to

 Writing scripts requires some ability for computer programming and some knowledge of Apple Scripting, Python scripting, or Ruby scripting (which ever language you prefer).
 If you have programmed, but never used Apple Script, Python, or Ruby, it is an easy to get started.
 The basic structures of these languages are simple.
 It takes a little more effort, however, to understand the finer points of each one.
 A good way to learn all the tricks is to see sample code.
 These tutorials provide sample code specifically for writing scripts for GEDitCOM II.

 If you are new to scripting and deciding between Apple Script, Python, and Ruby, the clear choice is Python.
 This language has many options and GEDitCOM II (version 1.6, build 2 or newer) comes with a Python module for GEDitCOM II that turns the scripting process into a fairly robust genealogy programming platform.

 Here are some references for learning AppleScript, Python, or Ruby: